 Training Materials and Resources

-To support country-driven processes on nano, UNITAR has developed a guidance document entitled “Developing a National Nanotechnology Policy and Programme”, available in Spanish and Russian.
-For national and regional training activities, the Institute is supported by a network of experts from around the world.
+To support country-driven processes on nano, UNITAR has developed a guidance document entitled “Developing a National Nanotechnology Policy and Programme”, available in English and Russian.
+For national and regional training activities, UNITAR is supported by a network of experts from around the world.

 - National planning workshops in Armenia (2-3 September 2014) and Jordan, 2015

-- National technical training workshops on nanosafety Vietnam, Armenia, Jordan, 2015
+- National technical training workshops (April to July 2015) on nanosafety Vietnam, Armenia, Jordan, 2015

 - Sub-regional workshops on nanosafety in collaboration with OECD for Africa, Asia-Pacific, Latin America and Caribbean

 UNITAR is committed to work with national, regional, and global partners to help address future challenges related to nano.
-Capacity development services under considerations include, for example, and resources permitting:
+Capacity development services under consideration and resources permitting include, for example:

 - Implementation of additional nano country projects